 As soon as those hard-earned customers start flowing in, you are most likely generating some revenue or have attracted outside money.
 Now is the right time to start thinking about clean, long-term code.
 This is the situation our client from the example in the introduction was in.
 Since your audience is most likely to grow a lot, you need to start considering performance, stability and availability a lot more.
 Your engineering team is also going to scale up.
 This will force you to implement coding standards, documentation standards and a bunch of other procedures and practices.
 You start to need perfect code.

 You can see in each of these examples a difference in the goal of the code and a difference in what “perfect” means in those situations.

 Perfect code does not exist

-In reality there is no such thing as the perfect way to do something.
-It might sounds strange, but programming is not an exact science.
+In reality, there is no such thing as the perfect way to do something.
+It might sound strange, but programming is not an exact science.
 There are multiple ways to do things, which might all be valid.

 Dealing with non-perfect code

 Every programmer that is forced to work on a project with legacy code, an MVP or even an existing long-term product, will want to rewrite it.
 It puts them back in control and gives a feeling of security, working on something they understand instead of dealing with what they will most likely consider a big spaghetti with meatballs.
 Big rewrites from the ground up are however always a bad idea.
 You will lose a lot of business logic and knowledge while doing so.
 This is not necessary, things can be left untouched, and considered not perfect, but not bad either if they match the following criteria (taken from this article):

 - Does the code do what it is supposed to do?